21 Actionable Growth Hacking Tactics for SaaS Companies

 And the best way to build it is by launching a blog to share useful advice.

+If you browse the Internet today, it’s natural for you to find many companies and businesses that also have blogs of their own.
+This is because blogging attracts market growth.
 At the start, target only users at the Awareness stage of the buying cycle - people focused on finding information about a problem they might be having.

 Answer their most basic questions.
 Provide guidance on the best ways to address their pain points.
 And point them to more resources that could help them.